angrun/Game-EndlessAgo/README.rst

 License
 =======

 The project was created in the context of ITI0202 course at Tallinn University of Technology.
+Main cahracter partly represents the tutor of the course mentioned - Ago Luberg

 15.05.2018